bananamster/ddos_response/ddos_response_plan.md

 Alternative links/providers |

 ## Post-incident review and improvements
-* Porduce the incidet repoert (Include what went well what did not go well).
+* Produce the incident report (Include what went well what did not go well).
 * Outline a list of actions to improve on, assign owners and due dates.
-* Conduct internal post incidet review with internal stakeholders/owners.
+* Conduct internal post-incident review with internal stakeholders/owners.
-* Distribute copy of the report to the intersted parties (redacted version of the report if nessesary).
+* Distribute a copy of the report to the interested parties (redacted version of the report if necessary).